 Building a Flutter app

-codemagic.yaml, you can use Codemagic to build, test and publish Flutter apps, widgets, Flutter or Dart packages.
-The necessary build commands go under
+codemagic.yaml is a highly customizable configuration file that you can use to build, test and publish Flutter apps, widgets, and Flutter or Dart packages.
+The Workflow Editor is a quick way to get started building standard Flutter applications.

 You can get started with YAML easily if you have an existing project set up in Codemagic UI.